 Maintenance advice and one and two year review Once your new garden is in place I can provide you with maintenance advice that is specific to your plot via the Shoot online Garden Notebook.

 This will help you get the very best from your new garden in years to come with a full list and photos of all of the new plants in the garden along with optional monthly maintenance emails.

 With any garden, plants need time to find their feet, a review of the garden on an annual basis is recommended to make sure that the garden is all you hoped it would be and to make any adjustments where necessary.
-We can also help find you a good Horticulturalist/gardener to get the most from your garden from years to come.
+I can also help find you a good Horticulturalist/gardener to get the most from your garden from years to come.